zakaton/ukaton-mission-firmware/README.md

-# Side Mission Firmware
+# Ukaton Mission Firmware

-How to load to your Side Mission motion module:
+How to load to your Ukaton Mission motion module:
 0. Remove the battery from the motion module and plug in via USB
 1. Open VSCode
 2. Install PlatformIO on VSCode